vesoft-inc/nebula-python/README.md

 To enable parameterization of the query, refer to the following example:

 > Note: Not all tokens of a query can be parameterized.
-You can quickly verify which ones can be with iPython.
+You can quickly verify it via iPython or Nebula-Console in an interactive way.

 ```python
 params = {
     "p1": 3,